ooloth/dotfiles/README.md

 ## Prerequisites

+1. Open Terminal.app

-1. Install Apple's command line tools:
+2. Install Apple's command line tools:

 ```sh
 xcode-select --install
 ```

-2. Update your Mac's software (your Mac will automatically restart if necessary):
+3. Update your Mac's software (your Mac will automatically restart if necessary):

 ```sh
 sudo softwareupdate --install --all --restart
 ```

-3. Repeat (2) until everything is up to date
+4. Repeat (3) until everything is up to date

 ## Installation

-To set up your Mac with one command, run this command:
+To set up your Mac, run the following command:

 ```sh
 curl -s https://raw.githubusercontent.com/ooloth/dotfiles/master/install.sh | zsh -s all
 ```

-To run only one part of the install setup, replace `all` with `backup`, `link` `git`, `homebrew`, `shell`, `terminfo` or `macos`.
+To run only one part of the installation, replace `all` with `backup`, `link` `git`, `homebrew`, `shell`, `terminfo` or `macos`.

 ## What does it do?